tenforwardconsulting/subspace/README.md

 * `subspace provision production`

-If you get an error saying you need a vault password file, you should be able to find it in 1Password.
+If you get an error saying you need a vault password file, you should get it out-of-band from .
 You might also need to update `ansible`.

 You'll want to do this for each environment (ie: `subspace provision qa`, etc.).
 Best to start with staging and work your way up.

 # Host configuration

 We need to know some info about hosts, but not much.
-See the files for details, it's mostly the hostname and the user that can administer the system, eg `ubuntu` on AWS/ubuntu, `ec2-user`, or even `root` (not recommended)
+See the files for details, it's mostly the hostname and the user that can administer the system, eg `ubuntu` on AWS/ubuntu, `ec2-user`, or even `root` (not recommended, but used on linode/Digital Ocean)

 # Role Configuration